 Content

-Below, we outline what can happen when you stop finasteride and what hair loss treatment alternatives you might consider as a next step.
+Below, we’ll outline what can happen when you stop finasteride and what hair loss treatment alternatives you might consider as a next step.

 Content

-Knowing how finasteride works can help you understand the potential side effects that may occur when you stop taking it.
+Knowing how finasteride works can help you understand what may occur when you stop taking it.

 Finasteride is FDA-approved to treat:

-Hair loss.
-It helps promote hair growth by blocking the conversion of testosterone to dihydrotestosterone (DHT).
+Genetic hair loss in men.
+It helps promote hair growth by blocking the conversion of testosterone to DHT.

-Benign prostatic hyperplasia (aka enlarged prostate).
-DHT can also cause prostate enlargement, so blocking it can help treat BPH.
+Benign prostatic hyperplasia (BPH).
+High levels of DHT can also cause an enlarged prostate, so blocking it can help treat BPH.

-Studies have shown that men who take 1 milligram (mg) of finasteride for male pattern hair loss experience significant improvements in scalp hair growth, with a slowed progression of hair loss.
+Clinical studies have shown that men who take 1 milligram (mg) of finasteride for male pattern hair loss experience significant improvements in scalp hair growth and a slowed progression of hair loss.

 Once you stop taking finasteride, you can expect hair to start falling out again.
 It only works while the drug is active in your body, meaning you’ll go back to a normal rate of hair loss once you’ve excreted the medication.

-While the majority of men don’t experience lasting side effects after stopping finasteride, a small number will continue to experience persistent mental, physical, and sexual side effects.
-This is known as post-finasteride syndrome.
+While the majority of men don’t experience lasting side effects after stopping finasteride, a small number may continue to experience persistent mental, physical, and sexual side effects.
+This is sometimes known as post-finasteride syndrome.

-Note that this area of research is ongoing, and more studies are needed to understand why it develops and how to treat it.
+Note that this area of research is ongoing.
+More studies are needed to understand why it develops and how to treat it.

 Finasteride only works if you continue to take it on a daily basis.
 Research has shown that once you stop taking finasteride, DHT levels return to their normal state within 14 days.

-While finasteride can benefit your hairline, it can potentially cause some side effects, including sexual side effects.
+Although finasteride can benefit your hairline, it can potentially cause side effects, including sexual side effects.

 The most common finasteride side effects include:

-Erectile dysfunction (reported in 2 to 4 percent of finasteride users)
+Erectile dysfunction (ED) — reported in two to four percent of finasteride users

 Decreased ejaculation volume